 |

-Repair the wire between the crankshaft position sensor connector terminal 2 and the ECM connector J2 terminal 15.
+Repair the wire between terminal 2 of the crankshaft position sensor connector and terminal 15 of the ECM connector J2.

 |